cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-07-01-vimwiki-hugo.md

 from markdown.
 The native vimwiki2html command only works for *wiki* filetypes.
 If you want to transform your files to HTML using other filetypes, like markdown, you have to use a custom parser.
 Even if I'm not able to use Vimwiki native parser, I prefer markdown format because it's very popular and simple.

-These are some options to use as a external markdown parser:
+These are some options to use as an external markdown parser:
-* *Pandoc*, which I think works pretty good, but require a lot of haskell dependencies.
+* *Pandoc*, which I think works pretty good, but requires a lot of haskell dependencies.
 * [Python vimwiki markdown](https://github.com/WnP/vimwiki_markdown/) libraries, which I think has a lot of potential.
 * Static website generators like Jekyll, Hugo or Hexo.